 Now: here’s an even bigger surprise when you first encounter it: most of these instruments sell to folks of relatively ordinary means.
 Back in the 90’s someone at a bluegrass festival lent me his $20,000 mandolin to perform in an impromptu band–he felt my $1000 vintage Gibson wasn’t up to the task.
 I was stunned, but later realized that there were many valuable instruments gathered round the evening campfires, and resting in tents and VW vans all around the meadow.

 Guitars, mandolins…so what?
 Are there ukuleles in this price range?
-Only one above $20,000 that I’ve heard of to date, and few that are much over $10,ooo—a reminder of the luthier’s saying I shared above.
+Yes: just a few above $20,000 that I’ve heard of to date, and a very modest number that are much over $10,000—a reminder of the luthier’s saying I shared above.
 From $5000 to $10,000 however, yes indeed—tables of them at the 2016 Ukulele Guild of Hawaii exhibition.

 Underpinning these prices are forces from simple economics to our views about life: